garden-io/garden/docs/reference/action-types/Test/container.md

 [spec](#spec) > tty

-Specify if containers in this module have TTY support enabled (which implies having stdin support enabled).
+Specify if containers in this action have TTY support enabled (which implies having stdin support enabled).

 | Type      | Default | Required |
 | --------- | ------- | -------- |